Tennessine: Atomic and physical

 Differences for other electron levels also exist.
-For example, the 6d electron levels (also split in two, with four being 6d3/2 and six being 6d5/2) are both raised, so they are close in energy to the 7s ones, although no 6d electron chemistry has been predicted for tennessine.
+For example, the 6d electron levels (also split in two, with four being 6d3/2 and six being 6d5/2) are both raised, so they are close in energy to the 7s ones, although no 6d electron chemistry has ever been predicted for tennessine.
 The difference between the 7p1/2 and 7p3/2 levels is abnormally high; 9.8 eV.
 Astatine's 6p subshell split is only 3.8 eV, and its 6p1/2 chemistry has already been called "limited".
 These effects cause tennessine's chemistry to differ from those of its upper neighbors (see below).

 Tennessine's first ionization energy—the energy required to remove an electron from a neutral atom—is predicted to be 7.7 eV, lower than those of the halogens, again following the trend.
 Like its neighbors in the periodic table, tennessine is expected to have the lowest electron affinity—energy released when an electron is added to the atom—in its group; 2.6 or 1.8 eV.
 The electron of the hypothetical hydrogen-like tennessine atom—oxidized so it has only one electron, Ts116+—is predicted to move so quickly that its mass is 1.90 times that of a non-moving electron, a feature attributable to relativistic effects.
 For comparison, the figure for hydrogen-like astatine is 1.27 and the figure for hydrogen-like iodine is 1.08.
 Simple extrapolations of relativity laws indicate a contraction of atomic radius.
-Advanced calculations show that the radius of an tennessine atom that has formed one covalent bond would be 165 pm, while that of astatine would be 147 pm.
+Advanced calculations show that the radius of a tennessine atom that has formed one covalent bond would be 165 pm, while that of astatine would be 147 pm.
 With the seven outermost electrons removed, tennessine is finally smaller; 57 pm for tennessine and 61 pm for astatine.

 The melting and boiling points of tennessine are not known; earlier papers predicted about 350–500 °C and 550 °C, respectively, or 350–550 °C and 610 °C, respectively.
 These values exceed those of astatine and the lighter halogens, following periodic trends.
 A later paper predicts the boiling point of tennessine to be 345 °C (that of astatine is estimated as 309 °C, 337 °C, or 370 °C, although experimental values of 230 °C and 411 °C have been reported).
 The density of tennessine is expected to be between 7.1 and 7.3 g/cm3.